fugudesign/maintenance-switch/readme.txt

 * restore default HTML code

-* create/delete the maintenance file in active theme
+* create/delete the maintenance file in the active WP theme

 == Installation ==